The 12 Best Paint Brands of 2023

 Price Range: $ to $$

 Valspar originated in Boston, Massachusetts, in 1806 as a varnish manufacturer.
-The company got its name from its first clear varnish.
-For many years, this remained its primary product.
-Now based in Minneapolis, Minnesota, Valspar was officially acquired by Sherwin-Williams in 2017.
+Now based in Minneapolis, Minnesota, Valspar was officially acquired by one of the other top paint companies, Sherwin-Williams, in 2017.

 Over the years, Valspar’s portfolio of products has grown to include interior and exterior paints, primers, wood stains, and concrete coatings.
-Popular colors this year include Oats and Honey, Deep Pacific, City of Lights, Glen Plaid, Pretty Rascal, and Garden Rain.
-Its Ultra High-Gloss Enamel Interior/Exterior Tintable Paint is scuff-resistant, durable, and easy to clean with soap and water.
+Popular colors include Oats and Honey, Deep Pacific, City of Lights, Glen Plaid, Pretty Rascal, and Garden Rain.
+Its Ultra High Gloss Paint + Primer is stain-resistant, durable, and easy to clean with soap and water.
 The primary disadvantage is that it is a thin paint that takes several coats for thorough coverage.

 7. Diamond Brite